mongodb-developer/status-page-blazor-server-app/tutorial/tutorial_status_page_part1.md

 The newly created file will contain a couple things.
 The keyword `@page` let's Blazor know which link to generate to actually access the page.
-If you restart your app (or hot reload) you can now access `https://localhost:7042/status`.
+If you restart your app (or hot reload), you can now access `https://localhost:7042/status`.

 Blazor automatically added the title as an h3 tag into the file as well along with a code block that needs to be filled out by us.

-Another convenient feature is that the menu bar is automatically embedded, the new page is missing though.
+Another convenient feature is that the menu bar is automatically embedded.
+The new page is missing, though.

 ![Empty Status Page](images/empty_status_page.png)

 When the project was created, the file `Shared/NavMenu.razor` was added as well.
-If you jump into it you will see the three menu items `Home`, `Counter` and `Fetch data`, each in their own div element containing a `NavLink`.
+If you jump into it, you will see the three menu items `Home`, `Counter`, and `Fetch data`, each in their own div element containing a `NavLink`.

 All we need to do here is add another link within the `nav` block: